-You get 4 project "slip days".
-They can be only used on the final code hand-in and final report for projects.
+You get 5 project "slip days".
+They can be only used on the final code handin and final design report for projects.
 They can NOT be used for initial design docs.
-One slip day will extend the deadline of both the final code hand-in and the final report.
-After the 4 project "slip days" are used up, we will deduct 10% of the total possible points (per day) from the affected component of the project.
+After the 5 project "slip days" are used up, late projects will not recieve credit.

 There are 3 homework "slip days".
-After the 3 homework "slip days" are used up, we will deduct 10% of the total possible points per day from that homework assignment.
+After the 3 homework "slip days" are used up, late homework will not receive credit.